 But when you DO run up against someone who speaks absolutely no English?
 It’s frustrating.
 Words are my currency, both at work and in, well, LIFE.
 So this past week, which I spent volunteering at an immersive conversational English language programme in Germany, was incredibly interesting.
-The students there had all decided that for whatever reason, they wanted to improve their fluency in order to get ahead in today’s world.
-Meeting these Germans for the first time, when they stuttered and paused and generally struggled to find the right words to express themselves, vs the end of the week when sentences flowed much more freely and they started to correct themselves mid-sentence as needed, was supremely rewarding.
+Meeting these Germans for the first time, when they stuttered and paused and generally struggled to find the right words to express themselves, vs the end of the week when sentences flowed much more freely and they started to correct themselves mid-sentence as needed, was rewarding to the extreme.
 Language barriers, we slayed you good.

 The Anglos on the course mainly consisted of retirees or teachers (which makes sense really, since they’re currently enjoying their summer holidays), though I thought there might be more young travellers like ourselves (and apparently the Spanish courses often skew younger).
 Most of them had taken part in the programme before, so I was a little apprehensive about how we might fare as newbies.
 Almost everything I know I gained through simply reading a heckuva lot.
 I don’t know the rules of grammar inside out.
 I don’t know what a proposition or a participle is.
 I work on instinct, honed by years of reading and writing.
 As it turned out, though, I didn’t need to know the WHYs, though it helped when I did.